sneakaway-studio/explode-the-web/tutorial/markdown/2-architecture.md

 ---

-## Check the manifest
+## Update the manifest

 <div class="twocolumn">
 <div class="col">

-- 👉 Update `manifest.json` to reference the new files.
+Manifest files use JSON, which has a strict syntax.
+If you have issues then try checking your manifest code using <a target="_blank" href="https://jsonlint.com/">jsonlint.com</a>.

-- Manifest files use JSON, which has a strict syntax.
-If you have issues then try checking your manifest code using [jsonlint.com](https://jsonlint.com/).
+1. 👉 Update `manifest.json` to reference the new files.
-- Refresh your extension at `chrome://extensions` and go to any page.
-For example: <a target="_blank" href="https://www.eff.org">eff.org</a>
+1. Refresh your extension at `chrome://extensions`.

 </div>
 <div class="col">